doofinder/doofinder-prestashop-deprecated/README.md

 In the admin backend go to *Modules > Positions*.
 You will see a select box labeled *Show:* with a value of *All modules* selected.
 Select *Doofinder* to display only the information of our interest.

 Scroll down to the position labeled *Header of pages* or *displayHeader*.
 If Doofinder is not there you will have to *transplant* the module there.
+This position is mandatory to make Doofinder work.

+Do the same with the positions labeled *Top of pages* or *Right Column Blocks* or *Left Column Blocks* and transplant the module to the desired position if the module is not there.
+Remember to use only one of these three positions.

+To transplant a module click on the button with a *tick* icon and labeled *Transplant a module*.
+Check that the selected module is *Doofinder* and in the *Hook into* selector select the desired position.
+Then click *Save*.

 ### The Data Feed